 Additives Can Make Exterior Paint Toxic

-Air quality is critical with interior paints so another major difference between interior and exterior garage paints is the additives.
+Air quality is critical inside your home.
+With that in mind, another significant difference between interior and exterior paint is the additives.

-They’re made with fewer chemicals and additives so they don’t adversely impact your health.
+Interior paints are made with fewer chemicals and additives, so they don’t adversely impact your health.

 By contrast, exterior paints are designed to withstand the elements, repel mildew and be chip-resistant.

-Exterior paints need to are rated to survive scorching summers, freezing winters, downpours, and a constant barrage of UV rays from the sun.
+They must be rated to survive scorching summers, freezing winters, downpours, and a constant barrage of UV rays from the sun.

 Can You Use Interior Paint in an Unheated Garage?

 You’re looking for that ‘Goldilocks point’ that’s neither too hot nor too cold during both the painting and drying process.

 Paint best adheres to a clean, flat surface.
 Because most garages don’t have finished walls (drywall or other wall covering), it takes a lot more paint to get a good finish.

 That adds additional costs that most homeowners just aren’t willing to pay.

-The best type of paint to use in your garage is an acrylic latex paint because it is durable, quick-drying, and easy to clean.
-I have some great recommendations for the best paints to use on your garage walls in this article.
+The best type of paint to use in your garage is acrylic latex paint because it is durable, quick-drying, and easy to clean.
+This article has some great recommendations for the best garage wall paints.

 You can use latex paint, even if you have a heated garage.
 You’ll want to avoid extreme temperatures during painting and drying, however.
 You may need to temporarily heat or cool your garage, so it stays between 50 and 90 degrees Fahrenheit (10 to 32 degrees Celsius).